 (((Birthday was actually April 28th, I wrote this and forgot to post it.
 Shocking I know.)))

 Nothing in our future is promised to us.
 Not tomorrow.
 Not another birthday, holiday, season or milestone.
 I never imagined that my 30th birthday would be so much more than just my 30th birthday.
 I never imagined I would have survived cancer by the time I reached 30 years old.
 I also never would have imagined the impact this would have on me, and it has made celebrating my birthday this year so much more meaningful.
 At first, I wasn’t sure how to celebrate such an important day.
-But in the end, more than a big party or going out and spending a bunch of money, just spending time with the people I love is all I wanted.
+But in the end, more than a big party or going out and spending an unnecessary amount of money, just spending time with the people I love is all I wanted.
 It was a great birthday.
 Everyone keeps telling me the 30’s are the best and I believe it, no complaints so far.
-I certainly don’t feel 30.
-I have a feeling 30’s are like the 20’s just better.
-Without all the insecurities and uncertainties.
-More opportunity to be you.
-Celebrating reaching 30 years old is more like a funeral for my twenties.
-Goodbye twenties.
-It’s like a sigh of relief for making it through some of the toughest years of my life.

-I will be having my 6 month checkup in July which I am so excited about.
+I will be having my 6 month checkup in July.
 It just can’t come soon enough.
 I just want so badly to go and be told that I am still okay and have nothing to worry about.
-I have still been a regular at my doctor throughout the past couple months though 😁.
+I have still been a regular at my doctors office throughout the past couple months though 😁.
 I still worry about every little thing.
 I try really hard not to.
 Some days are better than others.
 Every chest pain, cough, bruise, you name it, I’m at the doctor looking for answers.
-Lol.
 It just is what it is for awhile anyway I guess.
 I get my blood checked every so often just for fun.
 My white blood count is low again which I don’t like but my doctor said not worry.
 My blood pressure is low and never has been before.
 I don’t know why.
 But other than that, I feel pretty great.
 I am trying to stay connected and involved in the lymphoma research foundation.
 I am participating in the walk for a cure event happening this coming Saturday around lake Nokomis.
 I am super excited about that.
 I will also be fundraising for the Relay for Life coming up as well!
-Research is so incredibly important.
-I never realized this before, quite as much as I do now obviously having been through it myself.
-Not only does research go towards finding a cure, but it improves cancer treetments and provides more options to those who do not respond to standard treatments.
+Research is so important.
+I never realized this before, quite as much as I do now after having been through it myself.
+Not only does research go towards finding a cure, but it improves cancer treatments and provides more options to those who do not respond to standard treatments.
 It provides hope.
 And when you get a cancer diagnosis, you need hope.
 Sometimes hope is all you have.
 And that goes for any disease, not just cancer.
-Please donate to foundations important to you and please always remember to thank God for your health and pray for those not in good health. ☺️
+Please donate to foundations important to you and please always remember to thank God for your health and pray for those who need it.